Tried and True Native Plant Selections for the Mid-Atlantic Region

-Plants are grouped into seven botanical (and color coded) categories: Ferns (strawberry), Grasses and Sedges (tangerine), Ground Covers (blueberry), Perennials (eggplant), Shrubs (clover), Trees (mocha), and Vines (maroon).
+Plants are grouped into eight botanical (and color coded) categories: Annuals, Bulbs, and Corms (teal), Ferns (strawberry), Grasses and Sedges (tangerine), Ground Covers (blueberry), Perennials (eggplant), Shrubs (clover), Trees (mocha), and Vines (maroon).

 Height and Spread: The range given (usually in feet) is the typical height and spread of a mature plant grown in cultivation.
 However, plant growth can be affected positively or negatively by a variety of factors (e.g., soil, moisture, light).

 Bloom Color: The most prominent color or range of colors are identified.

 The first line in this section describes the form or general growth pattern of the plant (e.g., mat- or mound-forming, single- or multiple-trunked, conical or rounded shape) as well as the foliage type: deciduous (the default if not listed), semi-evergreen, or evergreen.
 The succeeding lines describe the physical appearance of the leaves, stems, flowers and fruit.
 To learn more about a particular botanical description, visit the “Botany: Plant Parts and Functions” chapter of the online Arizona Master Gardener Manual, which includes definitions and illustrations.

 The bloom and fruiting periods and duration reflect what is typical in Northern Virginia although these may be accelerated, extended, delayed, or truncated by unusual seasonal or climatic conditions.
 The dioecism of a plant is noted if a separate male plant must be situated near female plants in order for them to produce fruit.
 Fruits and seeds are described when they are distinctive or interesting in form or attractive to wildlife.
 Likewise, fall foliage color and bark appearance and/or color are mentioned when they are notable and provide autumn or winter interest.